The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 Don't forget to order a prototype box just to make sure everything looks good when it arrives at your own doorstep—aesthetics and product integrity are hugely important in the subscription box industry.

-It’s the easiest pricing model to start off with and gives you more time to focus on other important early-stage aspects of your business, like customer acquisition.
+It’s the easiest pricing model to start with and gives you more time to focus on other important early-stage aspects of your business, like finding new customers.

 Here’s what setting up fixed pricing looks like on Subbly: